richardschoen/iforgit/ifsreposample1.md

 IFORGIT/GITPATH
 ```

+## Sample of committing IFS based repositories to a local IBM i git directory only

 /* Add all recently changed IFS files and execute a git repository commit while also setting a commit message of "My Commit"  */
 /* using the GITQSH command to run the QShell commands.
 Display the log info on screen. */
 ```